hiperwalk/hiperwalk/docs/install/index.rst

 Install
 =======

-HiperWalk is built on top of some Python libraries.
+Hiperwalk is built on top of some Python libraries.
 By just installing the Python libraries,
-HiperWalk does not make use of High-Performance Computing (HPC).
+Hiperwalk does not make use of High-Performance Computing (HPC).
 If an installating without support for HPC is desired, you can jump to :ref:`docs_install_hiperwalk`.

 For supporting HPC,
-HiperWalk uses
+Hiperwalk uses
 `neblina-core <https://github.com/paulomotta/neblina-core>`_,
 and `pyneblina <https://github.com/paulomotta/pyneblina>`_.
 Although a computer with a **GPU compatible with CUDA** is necessary.

-In this page we describe the process of installing HiperWalk in a freshly installed Ubuntu 20.04 operating system.
+In this page we describe the process of installing Hiperwalk in a freshly installed Ubuntu 20.04 operating system.
 We will describe the process of identifying the GPU, and installing the GPU drivers, neblina-core, pyneblina, and